Search Menu

 These symptoms are categorized by the acronym DISH.

 The first symptom, disorientation, can present itself in a few ways, but the most common are: walking aimlessly, getting stuck in corners, and—you guessed it—staring at walls.
-In other words, if your senior dog is staring at a wall, it is probably not termites or a restless spirit, but rather a byproduct of aging.
+In other words, if your senior dog is staring at a wall, it’s probably not termites or a restless spirit, but rather a byproduct of aging.

 There are several things you can do to help a dog with CDS.
 The first step is taking your dog to the veterinarian to get an accurate diagnosis.
-Once diagnosed, your veterinarian may recommend increased mental stimulation for your dog, in the form of play and exercise, in addition to feeding him an antioxidant-rich diet.
+Once diagnosed, your veterinarian may recommend increased mental stimulation for your dog, in the form of play and exercise, in addition to feeding them an antioxidant-rich diet.

 Seizures

-Staring at the wall or staring into space could be a symptom of a type of seizure called a partial seizure or a focal seizure.
+Staring at the wall or into space could be a symptom of a type of seizure called a partial seizure or a focal seizure.
 These seizures are often hard to diagnose, but if you repeatedly catch your dog staring at the wall, contact your veterinarian for an expert opinion.

 What to Do If Your Dog Is Staring at a Wall

 If your dog is staring at the wall, the first thing to remember is not to panic.
-Just because you’ve caught your dog staring at the wall once does not mean that your dog has CDS, a seizure disorder, compulsive behavior, or cancer.
+Just because you’ve caught your dog staring at the wall once doesn’t mean that they have CDS, a seizure disorder, compulsive behavior, or cancer.

 This article is intended solely as general guidance, and does not constitute health or other professional advice.
 Individual situations and applicable laws vary by jurisdiction, and you are encouraged to obtain appropriate advice from qualified professionals in the applicable jurisdictions.
 We make no representations or warranties concerning any course of action taken by any person following or otherwise using the information offered or provided in this article, including any such information associated with and provided in connection with third-party products, and we will not be liable for any direct, indirect, consequential, special, exemplary or other damages that may result, including but not limited to economic loss, injury, illness or death.